 Jeff has more than 30 years of experience in business operations, planning, and government relations, primarily in the health care industry.
 Prior to ERI, he was the president of a health planning consulting business that assisted hospitals and physicians with operational analysis, forecasting, and navigating through complex regulatory processes.
 Before that, Jeff spent 16 years in hospital administration with responsibility for clinical, support, and planning functions.
 Jeff has a Master of Health Administration degree from Virginia Commonwealth University and an undergraduate degree from the College of William and Mary.

-Jeff Deal is speaker of the following session:
+Jeff Deal is speaking in the following session:

 John Elder chairs America’s most experienced Data Science consultancy.
 Founded in 1995, Elder Research has offices in Virginia, Maryland, North Carolina, Washington DC, and London.
 Dr. Elder co-authored 3 award-winning books on analytics, was a discoverer of ensemble methods, chairs international conferences, and is a popular keynote speaker.
 John is occasionally an Adjunct Professor of Systems Engineering at the University of Virginia.